-The second business development idea is to use the rich data you have to learn about clients and discover where there may be opportunities to cross-sell.
+Use the rich data you have to learn about clients and discover where there may be opportunities to cross-sell.
 For instance, are there tax clients who work for organizations that may also benefit from your accounting and auditing services?

 Charlie Burns, a CPA and partner at Reid, Hanna, Johnson, grew her firm’s revenue by 33 percent in just 18 months—and half of that growth came from existing clients.
 The secret to her success?
 Her team created client profiles and made them accessible to the entire firm, making it easy for anyone to serve any client.